BS, Guilford College, 1994

 Curriculum VitaeDownload File

-The 2016-2017 academic year has begun and our group is large with 8 graduate students plus graduated members are still publishing papers.
+The 2019-2020 academic year has begun.
+My group has 2 graduate students plus graduated members are still publishing papers.

 Marty Gates, M.S.
 Fall 2006, “Structure of the Wills Valley Anticline in the Vicinity of Mentone, Alabama”, employed at U.S. Corps of Engineers